romeorizzi/TALight/README.md

 Of course, you can achieve the same result by any other means if you prefer.

 <strong>Attention (for Windows users):
-This TAL repo makes use of symlinks since they help avoding unnecessary and undesirable duplications of files and help keeping things well organized and readily accessible.
+This TAL repo makes use of symlinks since they help avoiding unnecessary and undesirable duplications of files and help keeping things well organized and readily accessible.
 This means that for cloning it propery on Windows, after having opened the git bash as Administrator, you must launch the clone command with the correct parameter.
 More precisely:
 ```bash
 git clone -c core.symlinks=true https://github.com/romeorizzi/TALight.git